Mihara/kbd-indicator.el/README.md

 key combination in Emacs, and have a separate keystroke to switch languages while inside Emacs, which is a pain.

-This dirty hack alleviates this pain, by reaching across Dbus into Ubuntu's keyboard-indicator applet and registering to listen to language change events.
+This dirty hack alleviates this pain, by listening to Dbus events Gnome Shell emits when you use the system language switcher.
 Upon receiving a language change event with the Emacs window active, it will reset the language to language id 0 *(which is presumed to be English -- so that keyboard shortcuts will keep working)* and toggle the Emacs input method instead.

 This permits you to use Emacs' internal input method while switching it with the same language switch key that you use everywhere else, and have a